1. Why command line?

 5.1.
 Where is the documentation?

-The corresponding passage in the configuration file looks like this (somewhat more nicely formatted):
+The corresponding section in the actual configuration file looks like this (formatted a little more neatly):

 { 'inodes_levels' : (10.0, 5.0),